MicrosoftDocs/sql-docs/docs/big-data-cluster/reference-azdata.md

 #### `--output -o`
 Output format.
 Allowed values: json, jsonc, table, tsv.
 Default: json.
 #### `--query -q`
 JMESPath query string.
-For more information, see [http://jmespath.org/](http://jmespath.org/]) for more information and examples.
+See [http://jmespath.org/](http://jmespath.org/]) for more information and examples.
 #### `--verbose`
 Increase logging verbosity.
 Use --debug for full debug logs.

 ## Next steps

-For more information about how to install the **azdata** tool, see [Install azdata to manage [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ver15.md)]](deploy-install-azdata.md).
+For more information about other **azdata** commands, see [azdata reference](reference-azdata.md).
+For more information about how to install the **azdata** tool, see [Install azdata to manage SQL Server 2019 big data clusters](deploy-install-azdata.md).